iceener/brain.overment.com/docs/Projects/Alice.md

 - **Skills:** These are described through prompts, can be assigned to an assistant, and invoked during conversations via the `/` button or the available menu.
 - **Tools:** Tools can be added using Model Context Protocol servers, allowing assistants to access and use external apps or services.
 - **Documents:** You can upload text-based documents and assign them to assistants so they can explore them during chats using AI agentic logic.
+- **Memories**: Enable memory for assistants to store and retrieve information.
+Create memories manually or ask assistants to memorize things during conversations.
+Stored memories become available in future chats and tool use.

 [Start 21-days trial](https://heyalice.app)